Freedom House Rating

 Moldova will hold a presidential election on November 1, 2020.
-Parliament has set the date, although the current president has said it could be delayed if there is a second wave of the COVID-19 pandemic.
 Because Moldova’s political situation is volatile, snap parliamentary elections are also possible.

 Moldova sits at a geopolitical crossroads, and political debate has focused on whether to orient the country toward Europe or Russia.
 However, issues of corruption and state capture by oligarchs came to the forefront of Moldovan politics in 2019.
 Following inconclusive parliamentary elections last year, the pro-Europe center-right ACUM and the pro-Russia Socialists (PSRM) remarkably formed a surprise coalition government to oust oligarch Vladimir Plahotniuc’s Democratic Party and end months of deadlock.
 ACUM leader Maia Sandu became prime minister, and set out to reform Moldova’s institutions.

 However, the coalition fell in November 2019 over disagreements over reforms in the space of rule of law – specifically, the question of whom to appoint as the country’s prosecutor-general.
 ACUM wanted an independent prosecutor who would hold government officials accountable, while PSRM wanted guarantees that their officials would be immune from prosecution.
 Ultimately, PSRM teamed up with Plahotniuc’s allies to oust Sandu and institute a pro-Russia government headed by PSRM loyalist Ion Chicu.
 However, members of parliament from the government bloc continue to defect to other parties, leaving Chicu with a slim majority, which he risks losing.
 Consequently snap elections are well within the realm of possibility.